 # Node Election

-As long as they meet certain requirements, nodes fulfill specific services in TOP Network.
+As long as they meet certain requirements, nodes fulfill specific services in TOP AI Network.

 # VRF-FTS Random Sorting and Leader Election